Piano Concerto No. 2 (Saint-Saëns)

 The Piano Concerto No. 2 in G minor, Op.
 22 by Camille Saint-Saëns was composed in 1868 and is probably Saint-Saëns' most popular piano concerto.
 It was dedicated to Madame A. de Villers (née de Haber).
 At the première on 13 May the composer was the soloist and Anton Rubinstein conducted the orchestra.
 Saint-Saëns wrote the concerto in three weeks and had very little time to prepare for the première; consequently, the piece was not initially successful.
 The capricious changes in style provoked Zygmunt Stojowski to quip that it "begins with Bach and ends with Offenbach."

 Overview

 The piece follows the traditional form of three movements but allows for more freedom in tempo markings.
 Normally, the first movement is fast-paced, while the second is slower, but the first movement here is slow and the second movement has a scherzo-like quality, resulting in a form resembling a typical four-movement symphony but lacking the first movement (a form also represented by Beethoven's Moonlight Sonata).

 The movements in the concerto are:

 The concerto is scored for solo piano, 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, crash cymbals and strings.
 A performance lasts around 23 minutes.

 Influences

 The concerto, particularly the second movement, heavily influenced fellow French composer Gabriel Pierné's Piano Concerto in C minor of 1887.

+The composer was also very fond of Chopin's Scherzo n.
+4, which may have influenced this movement.

 Georges Bizet wrote a transcription of the concerto for solo piano.

 The concerto is featured in the 2020 film "Nocturne".

+The third movement of the concerto heavily influenced the soundtrack "Etude for Ghost" in the game Mother 3.